RAVING-Informatics/BioinformaticsMasterclass/STRipy-pipeline.md

 - Make sure to include the backslash character `\` at the end of each line.
 This breaks the line of code allowing for the next line continuation.
 This ensures that all of the parameters specified are linked back to the original command `python3 stri.py`
 - Specify the output directory you would like to keep your results in.
 You will also need to make the directory using `mkdir` command.
 - We use hg38 for our analyses.
 Hg37 is also an option but the reference .fasta file is in hg38 so stick with that.
+- You will notice that you will need a reference genome file in .fasta (.fa).
+This is already available in the Nimbus instance: `/data/references/Homo_sapiens_assembly38.fasta`
+- You will also need some input data.
+For now, use the example data to check that stripy is working as it should.
+- Specify just a couple of loci as a start.
+Refer to the [STRipy database]([url](https://stripy.org/database)) for locus options.

  > **Task 9: Change the permissions on the run script to allow it to run.
-This is done using the `chmod` command.
+This is done using the `chmod` command.**
 ```bash
 chmod u+x run-stripy.sh
 ```